Can Foam Rolling Help Lower Back Pain From Standing Too Long? | 321 STRONG Answers

 - &#10003;Slow, sustained pressure on tight spots works better than fast rolling

-Yes, foam rolling can help relieve lower back pain caused by standing too long.
+Yes, foam rolling helps relieve lower back pain caused by standing too long.
 Rolling the glutes, hip flexors, and thoracic spine releases the tension that builds up from prolonged standing, reducing the compression and fatigue that travels into your lower back.
 Most people notice real relief after 5-10 minutes of targeted work done right after a long shift.

 ## Why Standing Tightens Your Lower Back